-Fireworks factory fire kills 5 workers in southern India
+Fireworks factory blaze kills 7 in southern India

-NEW DELHI (AP) — A blaze erupted at a fireworks factory in southern India on Friday, killing five workers and injuring another four.
+NEW DELHI (AP) — A blaze erupted at a fireworks factory in southern India on Friday, killing six workers and the owner, all women, and injuring another two.

 Police officer Pandiyan, who uses one name, said that the injured had been taken to a hospital while the cause of the fire is being investigated.